gradikay/Gradi-Project/README.md

 Welcome to my world!
 On here you can see some of my old and new work, please search on...!

 `
-Go here to see the cite` https://gradikay.github.io/Gradi-Kayamba-Project/
+Go here to see the webpage` https://gradikay.github.io/Gradi-Kayamba-Project/

 ***